kaifsiddiquei/GITBOOK/core-features/communication-interaction/live-streams.md

 ---

 *Ready to explore AI-powered features?
-Continue to the next section to learn about DEXGO's advanced AI capabilities.*
+Continue to the next section to learn about DecNect's advanced AI capabilities.*